 The two regional utilities with the most experience in acquiring and using demand response, PacifiCorp and Idaho Power, have continued to expand and refine their programs.
-Both are now exercising control over more than 5 percent of their peak loads, totaling nearly 1,000 megawatts of DR. Both are planning further increases.
+Both are now exercising control over more than 5 percent of their peak loads, totaling nearly 1,000 megawatts of DR. Primarily in response to reduced economic activity, Idaho Power recently asked the Idaho Public Utility Commission to suspend two of their programs while they discuss with DR participants and the commission how to reduce costs without sacrificing the DR resource they expect to need when economic activity recovers.
+Discussions are ongoing on this issue.